Dax Harwood

 David Michael Harwood (born June 30, 1984) is an American professional wrestler.
-He is currently signed to All Elite Wrestling (AEW) under the ring name Dax Harwood, where he and his FTR tag team partner, Cash Wheeler, he also makes appearances in their sister promotion Ring of Honor, as well as partner promotions Lucha Libre AAA Worldwide and New Japan Pro-Wrestling.
-Harwood is also known for his time in WWE, under the ring name Scott Dawson.
-In WWE he held both the Raw and SmackDown as well as the NXT Tag Team Championship and WWE 24/7 Championship along with Wheeler (then known as "Dash Wilder").
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Dax Harwood and is a member of Top Gods.
+He is also one-half of FTR with Cash Wheeler.
+As part of FTR, Harwood is a two-time AEW World Tag Team Champion.
+He also makes appearances in their sister promotion Ring of Honor (ROH), as well as partner promotions Lucha Libre AAA Worldwide (AAA) and New Japan Pro-Wrestling (NJPW), where he and Wheeler have won those promotions' respective tag team championships once each.

+Harwood was previously known for his time in WWE, under the ring name Scott Dawson.
+In WWE he and Wheeler (then known as Dash Wilder) were known as The Revival, and held the Raw (twice), SmackDown and NXT Tag Team Championship (twice), making them the first ever WWE Tag Team Triple Crown winners, and jointly held the WWE 24/7 Championship along with Wheeler.

 Professional wrestling career

 Independent circuit (2004–2012)

 Harwood made his professional wrestling debut in 2004.
 He wrestled for a variety of independent promotions as KC McKnight, most notably for CWF Mid-Atlantic, AWA Superstars of Wrestling and a number of NWA-affiliated organizations including NWA Anarchy and Pro Wrestling Zero1.
 In 2010, he made an appearance for Ring of Honor (ROH) in a dark match prior to ROH The Big Bang!.
 He also wrestled at various North Carolina independents including United Professional Wrestling Association in Wilmington, working with the likes of Zane and Dave Dawson, Daniel Messina, Charlie Dreamer, Marcus Shields, etc.